When Bousfield localizations and homotopy idempotent functors meet again: Basics on semimodel structures

 \begin{lem} If $\M$ is a semimodel category and $\Xrect$ is a bifibrant object in $\M$, the hom-functor modulo left homotopies, $\Zrect\mapsto \Mrect(\Xrect,\Zrect)/ \sim_{l}\,$, where $\Zrect$ varies over fibrant objects, sends core acyclic fibrations to bijections.
 The dual statement also holds. \end{lem} \begin{proof} To check the claim, consider a core acyclic fibration $\upp\colon\Zrect\to\Trect$.
 Regardless of wether $\M$ is a left or a right semimodel category, $\upp_*\colon\Mrect(\Xrect,\Zrect)\to\Mrect(\Xrect,\Trect)$ is surjective (and so it is also surjective when taking quotients by left homotopy relation).
 It remains to see that $\upp_*$ is also injective if we consider left homotopy classes of maps.
 This follows by a simple lifting argument. \end{proof}

 \begin{lem} Let $\M$ be a semimodel category, $\Xrect$ a bifibrant object and $\Zrect$ a fibrant object.
 If $\Zrect$ admits a good path object, i.e. a factorization of the diagonal map $\Zrect\to\Zrect\times\Zrect$ as an equivalence followed by a fibration, then the notions of left and right homotopy coincide in the set $\Mrect(\Xrect,\Zrect)$.
-The dual statement also holds. \end{lem} \begin{proof} See the proof of \cite[Proposition 1.2.5 (v)]{hovey_model_1999}. \end{proof}
+The dual statement also holds. \end{lem} \begin{proof} See the proof of \cite[Proposition 1.2.5 (v)]{hovey_model_1999}; the cited hypotheses are enough for that argument to work. \end{proof}